DUI – Driving Under Influence

 If you are a first-time DUI offender with no prior criminal convictions, you may be eligible for an Accelerated Rehabilitative Disposition (ARD) Program.
 Though specific requirements can vary from case to case, an Accelerated Rehabilitative Disposition Program for DUI usually includes:

 - Attendance and completion of Alcohol Highway Safety classes

 - Driver’s license suspension for up to 90 days

 - Payment of ARD costs/fees.
 In many counties, the cost of ARD for a DUI can range from $2,500

 - Community Service

 Typically, if you adhere to all terms of the ARD program and successfully complete it, DUI charges will be dismissed.
 However, not every first-time DUI offender qualifies for an ARD program.
-If you had a prior DUI within 10 years, an accident caused injury or significant property damage, or you had a passenger under the age of 14 with you, you may not qualify.
-Successful completion of an ARD program can mitigate some of the damage a DUI conviction can wreak on your life.
+If your drunk driving resulted in an accident that caused injury or significant property damage, or you had a passenger under the age of 14 with you, you may not qualify.
+Successful completion of an ARD program can mitigate some of the damage that a DUI conviction can wreak on your life.
 Our DUI lawyers can determine whether you qualify and help you apply for the program.

 If you have a specific legal question that you would like answered without any obligation to retain our firm, please schedule a complimentary 30-minute consultation with one of our attorneys below.

 Can I Refuse a Breathalyzer Test?